PepeElToro41/ui-labs/docs/en/docs/controls/advanced.md

 ## RGBA Control

-This control is similar to the Color3 primitive, but this one allows you to modify the alpha value of the color.<br/>
+RGBA control is similar to the Color3 primitive, but this one allows you to modify the alpha value of the color.<br/>
 The alpha value gets converted to transparency when used in your story.

 The control type will be: <span class="type-declaration"> {